This blog was originally published in February 2021. It has been revised and updated for 2022.

 If you’re a business that depends on local traffic or has a limited service area, local SEO is key.

 Make sure your site is in the appropriate registries and all of your information is up to date.
+Your business name, address and phone number should always appear consistent on every site.
 Also, ensure your on-page SEO strategies incorporate your business location and/or service area.

 6. Focus on Quality Content

-Once you get people on your site, it’s time to convert them to customers.
+Once you get people to your site, it’s time to convert them to customers.
 You can do this through quality content that’s geared to your ideal buyer persona.

 Personas are characters that represent each type of customer you want to attract.
 Every time you write a piece of content for your website, be it a blog or web page, ask yourself — is this something my persona would find helpful or enjoy?